-Karen S Ingersoll, PhDPractice Area: Neurosciences, Psychiatry Department: Psychiatry and Neurobehavioral Sciences Division: Research and Evaluation Title: Professor of Psychiatry and Neurobehavioral Sciences
+Karen S Ingersoll, PhDPractice Area: Neurosciences & Behavioral Health Department: Psychiatry and Neurobehavioral Sciences Division: Research and Evaluation Title: Professor of Psychiatry and Neurobehavioral Sciences

 Contact InformationP.O.
 Box 801075 Charlottesville, VA 22908 Phone: 434.982.5960 | Fax: 434.973.7031

 Karen Ingersoll, PhD, is a native of New Orleans, LA.
 She graduated from Louisiana State University at the age of 20, majoring in psychology.
 She earned her master’s degree in clinical and counseling psychology from Southern Methodist University, followed by her Ph.D. in clinical psychology from the University of Virginia.
 She spent the early part of her career completing a postdoctoral fellowship in health psychology and addiction medicine at the Medical College of Virginia.
 She then spent over a decade as a faculty member at Virginia Commonwealth University.